JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson2.md

 }
 ```

-* Tells `Column` to measure children using the maximum intrinsic width among all the children
+* Tells `Column` to measure children using the max intrinsic width among the children

 ---